smartcontractkit/documentation/docs/Introduction/getting-started/deploy-your-first-contract.md

     0: "/files/1a63254-link.png"
 ---

-You can write your first smart contract and run in your browser without any knowledge about Ethereum or blockchains.
+You can write your first smart contract and run it in your browser without any knowledge about Ethereum or blockchains.
 This guide shows you how easy it is to develop smart contracts using the [Solidity language](https://soliditylang.org/), a [MetaMask wallet](https://metamask.io) and the [Remix Development Environment](https://remix.ethereum.org/).
 You can use all of these tools in your browser for free with no signup required.

 > 📘 Already know Solidity and have MetaMask configured?
 >